 Levada dos Cedros.

-It stamps above does not show real views, the images are artist's compositions of different elements.
+The stamps above (2012/2014 series) does not show real views, the images are artist's compositions of different elements.